-The Eye Doctors also fit contact lenses for patients with keratoconus.
-This degenerative condition is rare and sight threatening.
+True Eye Experts also fit contact lenses for patients with keratoconus.
+This degenerative condition is rare and sight-threatening.
 It is where the tissue of the eye becomes dangerously thin over time and begins to bulge outward.
-This creates terrible vision for the people that suffer from it.
-Patients with this condition are rarely able to get good vision, even with eyeglasses.
+This creates a terrible vision for the people that suffer from it.
+Patients with this condition are rarely able to get a good vision, even with eyeglasses.

 Ortho-K Contact Lenses

 The team at True Eye Experts also prides itself on having successfully fit over 500 children with Ortho-K contact lenses.
 Sometimes called Corneal Refractive Therapy (CRT), these lenses reshape and mold the eye when worn overnight.
 During the day, the child retains perfect vision without the use of glasses or contacts.
 This is a very liberating solution for many parents.
 You no longer have to deal with the hassle of glasses or the risk of your child going off to school with a soft lens in their eye that might fall out or get contaminated with germs.
 CRTs also have the amazing benefit of slowing the progression of nearsightedness in children.
 Ortho-K lenses are safe, FDA approved, and have literally changed the lives of every patient that wears them.

 Our contact lens experience is unmatched.
 Call us today to see how our New Tampa and Trinity eye doctors can give you clear sight with the perfect contact lens fit!

 - We carry all of the top contact lens brands!